DataDog/documentation/content/en/tracing/configure_data_security/_index.md

 ### HTTP

 Datadog is standardizing [span tag semantics][3] across tracing libraries.
 Information from HTTP requests are added as span tags prefixed with `http.`.
-The libraries support a number of configuration options to control sensitive data collected in HTTP spans.
+The libraries have the following configuration options to control sensitive data collected in HTTP spans.

 #### Redact query strings